gem/oq-engine/doc/manual/oq-manual.rst

 choice of groundmotionmodels for the different tectonic regions.

-For each Ground Motion Field realization, a loss ratio is sampled for every asset in the exposuremodel using the provided probabilistic vulnerabilitymodel, taking into consideration the correlation model for vulnerability of different assets of a given taxonomy.
+For each Ground Motion Field realization, a loss ratio is sampled for every asset in the *Exposure Model* using the provided probabilistic *Vulnerability Model*, taking into consideration the correlation model for vulnerability of different assets of a given taxonomy.
 Finally loss exceedance curves are computed for ground-up losses.